Morag0/dat250-exercise4/expass4.md

 You can find all the code i created in the classes under src/main/java/no.hvl.dat250.jpa.tutorial/creditcards.

 I inspected the databasetables and what tables where created by making a connection to the h2 web console in CreditCardsMain.java.
 I also made Hibernate show how it created the tables by setting <property name="hibernate.show_sql" value=""/> from false to true.
 You can find a screenshot named createdTables.png

-Currently i dont pass CreditCardsMainTest, and i am unsure as to why this is, and i did not manage to fix it before handing in this assignment.
-When i added the connection part so that i could inspect the database on the webconsole i got additional errors, but it didnt work before adding it either.